xv786vx/hackthenorth/mobile/TTS_SETUP.md

 ## Troubleshooting

 ### TTS Not Working
-1. Check that your ElevenLabs API key is correctly set
+1. Check that your ElevenLabs API key is correctly set in the `.env` file
 2. Verify you have sufficient API credits
 3. Check the console for error messages
+4. Make sure the `.env` file is in the root of the mobile directory

 ### WebSocket Connection Issues
 1. Ensure the Python backend is running
-2. Check that the IP address in `config.ts` matches your Pi's IP
+2. Check that the IP address in `.env` matches your Pi's IP
 3. Verify network connectivity between devices

 ### Audio Not Playing